galaxyproject/training-material/topics/phylogenetics/tutorials/GeneSeqToFamily/tutorial.md

 # Cluster Alignment

-## T-Coffee
+## Multiple Sequence Alignment using T-Coffee

-T-Coffee is a MSA package, it can align both nucleotide and protein sequences.
+T-Coffee is a Multiple Sequence Alignment package, it can align both nucleotide and protein sequences.
 We use it to align the protein sequences in each cluster generated by hcluster_sg.

 > ### {% icon hands_on %} Hands-on: T-Coffee
 >